RychuP/ConsoleCalculator/README.md

 Anyway, some details about this calculator:
 - console app
-- supports brackets and all basic operators
+- expressions can be grouped in brackets
+- implemented operations: addition, substraction, multiplication, division and exponantiation
+- division by zero is disallowed and so are operations that result in infinity or NaN
-- supports single letter variables that can be used in calculations
+- single letter variables store results and can be used in further calculations
 - variables can be described with comments as a reminder of what they hold
 - type 'help' to show all the available commands